 (Treated by radiofrequency ablation and antireflux surgery)

 The esophagus passes via an opening in the diaphragm as it paths throughout the chest to the stomach eventually ending in the stomach.
-This opening is generally sufficient for passing of the esophagus and nothing else.
+This opening is generally sufficient for the passing of the esophagus and nothing else.
 Patients which have a hiatal hernia have an increased opening.
-The sliding hernia is the most typical of the four representing over eighty percent of all hiatal hernias.
-The low esophageal sphincter- the high pressure area near the junction of the gut and esophagus- fails and allows gut contents to reflux into the esophagus.
-The symptoms related with hiatal hernia are variable, but typically include: Heartburn – 30 – sixty minutes after eating.
+A sliding hernia is the most typical of the four representing over eighty percent of all Hiatal hernias.
+The low esophageal sphincter- the high-pressure area near the junction of the gut and esophagus- fails and allows gut contents to reflux into the esophagus.
+The symptoms related to a hiatal hernia are variable, but typically include Heartburn – 30 – sixty minutes after eating.

 Upper endoscopy: Identify injury due to reflux Biopsy esophagus for assessment of malignancy.
 The patient due to repeated attacks of acid forms a different kind of mucosa in the lower esophagus which can be pre-malignant known as Barrett”s esophagus.